ThaisRobba/invrse/_posts/2014-10-08-brackets-review.md

 ###Would I recommend it?

 It is a solid editor and I can heartily recommend it!
-I would be remiss, however, to point out the obvious flaws it has, mainly the lackluster splitview and the lack of a snippets system integrated (there is a package but it is not great).
+I would be remiss, however, if I didn't point out the obvious flaws it has, mainly the lackluster splitview and the lack of a (good) snippets system.

 That said, I wouldn't use anything else for front-end development and I can see it becoming popular with HTML5 game devs in the future.